menu

 Gordonville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Gordonville is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Gordonville who work in sales jobs (22.28%), management occupations (12.86%), and teaching (8.18%).

-Telecommuters are a relatively large percentage of the workforce: 16.74% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Gordonville telecommute to their jobs.
+Overall, about 16.74% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle